jhuckaby/pixl-chart/README.md

 #### seconds

-Setting `dataType` to `seconds` means that your graph should display time-based data values (i.e. elapsed time) for the Y axis.
+Setting `dataType` to `seconds` means that your graph should display time-based data values (i.e. elapsed time in seconds) for the Y axis.
 The labels will be quantized based on their range, e.g. seconds, minutes, hours and/or days, with varying degrees of accuracy for display purposes.

+#### milliseconds

+Setting `dataType` to `milliseconds` means that your graph should display time-based data values (i.e. elapsed time in milliseconds) for the Y axis.
+The labels will be quantized based on their range, e.g. milliseconds (if under one second), then seconds, minutes, hours and/or days, with varying degrees of accuracy for display purposes.

 ### delta